Brett-Tanner/Journal/2023/Dec_23.md

 ##### Views

+- [] Use @layer to section off old BS styles so I can switch to tailwind
+  - But both tailwind and BS using !important liberally might make that problematic
 - [] Use `current_page` helpers in partials to conditionally render stuff like diff school selection on event partial
 - [] Add a photo_for helper to encapsulate nil checks for associated images and return empty string if missing
 - [] Check for missing translations with `i18n-tasks`